Daniel Akaka: U.S. House of Representatives (1977–1990)

-U.S. Senate (1990-2013)
+U.S. Senate (1990–2013)

 Elections

 Akaka was appointed by Governor John Waihee to the U.S. Senate in April 1990 to serve temporarily after the death of Senator Spark Matsunaga.
 In November of the same year, he was elected to complete the remaining four years of Matsunaga's unexpired term, defeating U.S. Representative Pat Saiki with 53% of the vote.
 He was reelected in 1994 for a full six-year term with over 70% of the vote.
 He was reelected almost as easily in 2000.

 For the 2006 election, he overcame a strong primary challenge from U.S. Representative Ed Case, then won a third full term with 61 percent of the vote, defeating Cynthia Thielen.

 Tenure

-During his Senate tenure, Akaka served as the Chair of the United States Senate Committee on Indian Affairs and the United States Senate Committee on Veterans' Affairs.
+During his Senate tenure, Akaka served as the Chair of the Senate Committee on Indian Affairs and the Senate Committee on Veterans' Affairs.

 In 1996, Akaka sponsored legislation that led to nearly two dozen Medals of Honor being belatedly awarded to Asian-American soldiers in the 442nd Regimental Combat Team and the 100th Infantry Battalion.
 He also passed legislation compensating Philippine Scouts who were refused veterans benefits.